 Classification by cause

 Hematuria can also be classified according to the cause of the condition, as follows:

-- Infective hematuria: due to pyelonephritis, cystitis or urethritis
+- Infective hematuria: This form of hematuria arises due to pyelonephritis, cystitis, or urethritis.

-- Stones-related hematuria: due to staghorn calculi, calcium stones or uric acid stones
+- Stones-related hematuria: This form of hematuria arises due to staghorn calculi, calcium stones, or uric acid stones.

-- Trauma-related hematuria: due to pelvic trauma, renal injuries or foreign bodies
+- Trauma-related hematuria: This condition occurs due to pelvic trauma, renal injuries, or foreign bodies.

-- Renal hematuria: due to IgA nephropathy, hereditary nephritis, medullary sponge kidney or thin basement membrane diseases
+- Renal hematuria: Renal hematuria can occur as a result of IgA nephropathy, hereditary nephritis, medullary sponge kidney, or thin basement membrane diseases.

-- Iatrogenic hematuria: due to recent endoscopic procedure, trans-rectal ultrasound, traumatic catheterization, radiation, indwelling ureteric stents, renal biopsy or extracorporeal shockwave lithotripsy
+- Iatrogenic hematuria: This form of hematuria is due to a recent endoscopic procedure, trans-rectal ultrasound, traumatic catheterization, radiation, indwelling ureteric stents, renal biopsy, or extracorporeal shockwave lithotripsy.

-- Benign hematuria: due to strictures, renal masses or benign prostatic hypertrophy
+- Benign hematuria: Benign hematuria can be due to strictures, renal masses, or benign prostatic hypertrophy.

-- Malignant hematuria: due to prostate acinar adenocarcinoma or renal cell, transitional cell, squamous cell or urothelial cell carcinoma
+- Malignant hematuria: This form of hematuria is due to prostate acinar adenocarcinoma or renal cell, transitional cell, squamous cell, or urothelial cell carcinoma.

-While red discoloration is the most distinctive feature of hematuria, there are various other causes of this discoloration, which can result from numerous factors.
+While red discoloration is the most distinctive feature of hematuria, there are various other causes that can lead to this discoloration of urine.
 These may include the presence of pigments such as:

 - Myoglobin (indicative of myoglobinuria)

 Additionally, some drugs can have a similar effect on the body, including rifampicin, phenazopyridine, sulphonamides, and nonsteroidal anti-inflammatory drugs (NSAIDs).